Begin Main Content Area

 How does DEP identify Environmental Justice (EJ) areas?

-For the purposes of the DEP Environmental Justice Public Participation Policy, DEP defines an EJ Area as any census tract where 20 percent or more individuals live at or below the federal poverty line, and/or 30 percent or more of the population identifies as a non-white minority, based on data from the U.S. Census Bureau and the federal guidelines for poverty.
-EJ Areas are mapped on DEP’s EJ Areas Viewer at dep.pa.gov/EJViewer.
+For the purposes of the DEP 2004 Environmental Justice Public Participation Policy(opens in a new tab) which was in effect until September 16, 2023, DEP defined an EJ Area as any census tract where 20 percent or more individuals live at or below the federal poverty line, and/or 30 percent or more of the population identifies as a non-white minority, based on data from the U.S. Census Bureau and the federal guidelines for poverty.

-For work outside the Environmental Justice Public Participation Policy, DEP staff may take a broader approach to considering communities with Environmental Justice considerations.
-While DEP has designated Environmental Justice Areas for implementing the Environmental Justice Public Participation Policy, there is not a Commonwealth-wide definition or federally recognized definition of Environmental Justice Areas.
+For work outside the Environmental Justice Policy(opens in a new tab), DEP staff may take a broader approach to considering communities with Environmental Justice implications.
+While DEP has designated Environmental Justice Areas for implementing the Environmental Justice Policy(opens in a new tab), there is not a universally recognized definition of Environmental Justice Areas.
 A multitude of factors are considered in community engagement at the federal, state, and local level regarding environmental justice.

 Where are Pennsylvania's EJ Areas located

-DEP hosts several tools to help you determine if the Environmental Justice Public Participation Policy would apply to your community.
-You can determine if your community is located in an EJ Area by using the EJ Areas Viewer, eMap or by contacting the regional coordinator in your region.
-The EJ Areas Viewer allows you to enter an address, municipality, or county in the search bar to help find that exact location.
-The EJ Areas Viewer interactive mapping tool offers access to centralized geographic, demographic, and permitted-facilities data that is of particular concern to environmental justice communities and gathered from public sources, including eMap and the U.S. Census.
+DEP hosts several tools to help you determine if the Environmental Justice Policy(opens in a new tab) would automatically apply to your community.
+You can determine if your community is located in an EJ Area by using the PennEnviroScreen tool(opens in a new tab), eMap(opens in a new tab), or by contacting the regional coordinator in your region.
+The PennEnviroScreen tool(opens in a new tab) allows you to enter an address, municipality, or county in the search bar to help find that exact location..
+The state-of-the-art PennEnviroScreen(opens in a new tab) mapping tool will allow DEP to more accurately identify communities facing environmental justice issues using more than 30 environmental, health, and socioeconomic indicators.

-DEP staff may look at a variety of available resources from national and regional sources to tailor outreach to EJ communities.
+DEP staff may look at a variety of available resources from national and regional sources to tailor outreach to communities within EJ areas.
 These tools are available for public use and you can contact the regional coordinator in your region for assistance with these tools.
 They include analysis of additional demographic and environmental indicators of environmental justice beyond those considered in the Environmental Justice Public Participation Policy.
 Regional tools often cover a smaller geographic area, allowing for more precise analysis.
+These and other tools may be useful to DEP staff in determining whether to include a project to opt-in for the EJ Policy or for other consideration outside of this policy.

 EPA’s EJSCREEN tool